 The process for selling California real estate owned by a trust has several differences compared to standard residential property sales.
 Sometimes, trustees have leeway to conduct a sale on behalf of a trust with processes similar to what they might use to sell their own home.
-For more complex trusts, trusts with multiple trustees, or situations when beneficiaries are more closely involved in observance of trust activities, trustees may find themselves subject to a considerable amount of legal and procedural red tape.
+For more complex trusts, trusts with multiple trustees, or situations when beneficiaries are more closely involved in trust activities, trustees may find themselves subject to a considerable amount of legal and procedural red tape.
 Developing the administrative constraints of a trust sale is the purview of experienced trust attorneys employed by the trustee.
 For our discussion here, we’ll focus on just what a real estate broker will do differently when selling California real estate owned by a trust compared to a standard home sale.

 These are the primary form differences between a trust sale and a standard sale.
 Brokers who specialize in trust sales work with their seller to create a marketing plan and negotiating strategy that is tailored to the trust environment.
 These strategies must take into account local market conditions, the features and condition of the property, and the administrative process requirements established by the trustee and attorneys representing the trust.
 In other words, the forms are just the starting point for selling California real estate owned by a trust.

 Although not discussed here, it’s important to note that land and commercial sales involving trust properties share many of the same administrative and disclosure requirements as homes.
 Land, commercial and residential properties held in trust are also sometimes subject to probate proceedings when a sole trustee has passed.
 For more information on probate sales, read my article Selling California Real Estate Owned By Estates In Probate or visit my web page that describes our related services for real estate in probate or trust.

 If you have any questions about selling California real estate owned by a trust, please drop me a note below.